vygr/Go-PCB/README.md

 Go PCB router and solver.

-There are two viewer apps, view.py requires aggDraw module to be installed, view_mpl.py requires matplotlib module to be installed.
-The matplotlib viwer is much more heavyweight than the former.
-Both are available with the Python version of this app.

 Example command line would be:

-go run pcb.go --v 1 netlist.pcb | python view.py
+go run pcb.go --v 1 netlist.pcb | go run view.go

 You can drop the output to a file and view it as an animation with:

 go run pcb.go --v 1 netlist.pcb 1 > anim
-python view.py anim
+go run view.go anim

 -h or --help for help on either app.